 - LargeRump Another creation morph that could be used for varying shape and size. - Tummy and Chest Puff -- While Tummy is considered a Creation Morph, Tummy can be used to vary a species look.
 Chest Puff does what the morph says, puffs the bird's chest.
-This could also be used in species variation, singing (showing breathing) and showing dominance.
+This could to be in species variation, singing (showing breathing) and showing dominance.